michaelmay1990/100-days-of-code/r1-log.md

 2. Practiced typing.

 ## R1D18 Sunday April 21
-1. Found out i was accepted to code in place so i reviewed some of that courses beginning material.
+1. Found out i was accepted to code in place so I reviewed some of that courses beginning material.

 ## R1D19 Monday April 22
 1.Completed week one work for code in place.